Charges Now Pending In Fatal CHP Motorcycle-Pedestrian Accident

 - The tortfeasor’s driving record.

-A Campbell personal injury attorney can usually obtain substantial damages in these cases.
+A San Jose personal injury attorney can usually obtain substantial damages in these cases.
 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 The sudden emergency defense and the distracted walking defense, which is an offshoot of comparative fault, are the most common insurance company defenses in pedestrian accident claims.